 Training deep learning models can be resource intensive.
 Even with a powerful GPU, some models can take days or weeks to train.
 Large long short-term memory (LSTM) recurrent neural networks can be especially slow to train, with each layer, at each time step, requiring eight matrix multiplications.
 Fortunately, given cloud services like AWS, machine learning practitioners often have access to multiple machines and multiple GPUs.
 One key strength of MXNet is its ability to leverage powerful heterogeneous hardware environments to achieve significant speedups.

 There are two primary ways that we can spread a workload across multiple devices.
-In a previous document, we addressed data parallelism, an approach in which examples within a batch are divvied among the available devices.
+In a previous document, we addressed data parallelism, an approach in which samples within a batch are divided among the available devices.
 With data parallelism, each device stores a complete copy of the model.
 Here, we explore model parallelism, a different approach.
 Instead of splitting the batch among the devices, we partition the model itself.
 Most commonly, we achieve model parallelism by assigning the parameters (and computation) of different layers of the network to different devices.

 In particular, we will focus on LSTM recurrent networks.
 LSTMS are powerful sequence models, that have proven especially useful for natural language translation, speech recognition, and working with time series data.
 For a general high-level introduction to LSTMs, see the excellent tutorial by Christopher Olah.
-For a working example of LSTM training with model parallelism, see example/model-parallelism-lstm/.

 Model Parallelism: Using Multiple GPUs As a Pipeline¶